The average salary for a Government Program Analyst is $65,391.

 Government program analysts, sometimes called "government management analysts," are hired to examine and improve current governmental programs.
 Typically, these analysts perform research on specific topics or projects, and serve as consultant for the management of those projects.

 Their research is often discussed in meetings and other discussions, and they also perform numerous writing tasks, including cost studies, reports on the programs they investigate, and written recommendations for impro…Read more

 Government Program Analyst Tasks

-Oversee strategy and implementation of project and program plans.
+- Oversee strategy and implementation of project and program plans.

-Develop and implement policies and performance measurement goals.
+- Develop and implement policies and performance measurement goals.

-Coordinate and disseminate program goals, and identify partners and stakeholders.
+- Coordinate and disseminate program goals, and identify partners and stakeholders.

-Identify, compile and analyze key data to guide decisions.
+- Identify, compile and analyze key data to guide decisions.